seunboy1/Income-predictor/README.md

 # Income-predictor

 ## Introduction
-This projects builds a machine learning algorithm to predict whether income exceeds $50k/yr based on census data.
+This projects shows how to train a machine learning algorithm to predict whether income exceeds $50k/yr based on census data.
 However the main goal of this project is to demonstrate how to leverage distributed services by launching an EMR cluster configuration with pre-installed Apache Spark as well as using AWS Glue for ETL.

 ![architecture](./images/architecture.png)